nuald/lambda-sample/README.md

 ### Processing Cluster

+Verify the data stores with the Dashboard: http://localhost:8080

-Verify the data store using CQL:
+Verify the entries data store using CQL:

     $ cqlsh -k sandbox -e "select * from entry limit 10;"

-Verify the data store with the Dashboard: http://localhost:8080

-Verify the endpoint detecting anomalies:
+Verify the endpoint for anomaly detection:

     $ curl http://localhost:8082/

+Check the latest analyzer snapshot:

+    $ redis-cli hgetall fast-analysis

+Verify the history of detecting anomalies using CQL:

+    $ cqlsh -k sandbox -e "select * from analysis limit 10;"